joeriddles/carsofspokane/content/posts/hello-spokane/index.md

     relative: true
 ---

-This is the first post of _Cars of Spokane_, a new blog whose purpose is to share Spokane car-owners' stories.
+This is the first post of _Cars of Spokane_, a new blog whose purpose is to share the stories of Spokane car owners.